evillan0315/project-board-server/apps/resume-app/README.md

 - **TypeScript**: A strongly typed superset of JavaScript that enhances code quality and developer experience.
 - **Vite**: A fast next-generation frontend tooling that provides an extremely quick development experience.
 - **Tailwind CSS v4 (upcoming)**: A utility-first CSS framework for rapidly building custom designs.
-- **Material-UI (MUI)**: A popular React UI framework for a consistent and accessible design system.
+- **Material-UI (MUI) v6 with Material Icons**: A popular React UI framework for a consistent and accessible design system.
 - **nanostores**: A tiny, efficient state management library for React and other frameworks.
 - **react-router-dom**: For declarative routing within the single-page application.